vecorro/vllm_examples/README.md

 # vllm-raycluster-vphmv-head-svc   LoadBalancer   10.110.93.143   172.29.214.16   10001:30859/TCP,8265:30939/TCP,52365:32230/TCP,6379:31806/TCP,8080:31088/TCP,8000:31758/TCP   18m
 ````

-- The `ray-service.vllm.yaml` manifest has a section hat defines the vLLM service deployment:
+- The `ray-service.vllm.yaml` manifest has a section that defines the vLLM service deployment:
 ````
 spec:
   serviceUnhealthySecondThreshold: 3600 # Config for the health check threshold for service.
 Default value is 60.